-- Reynaldo G. David
+- Revnaldo G. David

 - Artemio V. Panganiban

 - Margarito B. Teves

-The Nomination Committee created by the Board of Directors pursuant to the Corporate Governance Manual of the Company (the "CG Manual"), at its meeting held on March 24, 2014, endorsed the above nominees for election as directors at the Annual Stockholders' Meeting.
+The Nomination Committee created by the Board of Directors to pre-screen and shortlist candidates nominated to become members of the Board of Directors of the Company pursuant to the Corporate Governance Manual of the Company (the "CG Manual"), at its meeting held on March 17, 2015, reviewed the resumès of the above nominees.
+Upon finding that the candidates had all the qualifications and none of the disqualifications to be elected as directors as set out in applicable laws and regulations, the CG Manual and the Company's By-Laws, the Nomination Committee endorsed the above nominees for election as directors at the Annual Stockholders' Meeting.
 The Chairman of the Committee is Mr. Reynaldo G. David and the members are Atty.
 Estelito P. Mendoza and Atty.
 Virgilio S. Jacinto.

 Messrs.
-David, Panganiban and Teves were nominated by Mr. Ramon S, Ang.
+David, Panganiban and Teves were nominated by Mr. Ramon S. Ang.
 Mr. Ang is not related to any of such nominees.

-The procedure and selection of the independent directors were made in accordance with Section 38 of the Code and the Company's By-laws.
+The procedure and selection of the independent directors were made in accordance with Section 38 of the Code, the Company's By-Laws and the CG Manual.
 In compliance with the provisions of Rule 38 of the Amended Implementing Rules and Regulations of the Securities Regulation Code (the "Amended SRC Rules"), the Company's By-Laws were amended upon the approval by the Securities and Exchange Commission (the "SEC") on March 27, 2003 and further amended pursuant to the approval by the SEC on November 29, 2011.

-The directors elected at the annual meeting will serve for a term of one year or until their successors shall have been elected and qualified, subject to the provisions of the Company's By- Laws.
+The directors elected at the annual meeting will serve for a term of one year or until their successors shall have been elected and qualified, subject to the provisions of the Company's By-Laws.